jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 23. Literature data for 25.8% #pearlite and 16.6% #nodularity.
     1. Belief of main iron matrix, with variability, is largely #pearlite.
     2. Validated with #unit-element.
-24. #mesh-refinement--with defeatures--indicated slight dependence on mesh count.
+24. #mesh-refinement --with defeatures-- indicated slight dependence on mesh count.
     1. Could be due to imperfect defeatures.
     2. Could also be mesh element type.
     3. Concentration of higher element counts at areas of [stress concentration](engr-743-001-damage-and-fracture/stress-concentration.md): likely drove overall value up.